by T.S. Eliot

 The fourth Australasian football championship series in Perth involved just the three major football states: Victoria, South Australia and Western Australia.
 Host state Western Australia won the title.

 During the early years of the twentieth century the Glenelg area, which at the time boasted a population of only about 8,000, was represented in various junior level football competitions, but it could hardly be claimed that the groundwork was being laid for admission to the state's senior competition, the South Australian Football League.
-Nevertheless, shortly after World War One the Glenelg Oval Association launched an audacious application for league membership and although this did not meet with initial approval there was sufficient encouragement given to ensure that the matter would not be permanently dropped.
+Nevertheless, shortly after world war one the Glenelg Oval Association launched an audacious application for league membership and although this did not meet with initial approval there was sufficient encouragement given to ensure that the matter would not be permanently dropped.

-In 1919, a prototype Glenelg Football Club participated in, and won the premiership of, the United Suburban Association, in the process raising the profile of the sport in the locality, and engendering a substantial amount of public interest together with - and perhaps more to the point - financial and political backing.
+In 1919, a prototype Glenelg Football Club participated in, and won the premiership of, the United Suburban Association, in the process raising the profile of the sport in the locality, and engendering a substantial amount of public interest as well as - and perhaps more to the point - financial and political backing.
 Glenelg Oval was upgraded, and fenced, and in March 1920 the mayor of Glenelg, John Mack, presided over a meeting at the town hall at which a new 'Glenelg Football Club' was inaugurated, and plans to seek affiliation with the SAFL discussed.
-The SAFL at this time was a seven team competition, and there was a strong desire in League circles to eliminate the inevitable weekly 'bye' via the admission of an eighth club.
+The SAFL at this time was a seven team competition, and there was a strong desire in league circles to eliminate the inevitable weekly 'bye' via the admission of an eighth club.
 With the backing of the mayor and other local luminaries, and the strong support of neighbouring league side, Sturt, Glenelg was fast emerging as the favourite to fill the vacancy.